 Weigh accurately about 2 g of the material in a tared crucible.
 Ignite, gently at first until the material is thoroughly charred.
 Cool, moisten the residue with 1 ml sulphuric acid and ignite gently till the carbon is completely consumed.
 Cool the crucible in a desiccator and weigh.

-NOTE ̶ Carry out the ignition in a place protected from air currents and use as low temperature as possible to effect the combustion of carbon.
+NOTE — Carry out the ignition in a place protected from air currents and use as low temperature as possible to effect the combustion of carbon.

 A-2.3 Calculation